codefresh-io/docs.codefresh.io/_docs/getting-started/gitops-codefresh.md

 [Monitoring applications]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/)

 ## Codefresh & the Argo Project

-Codefresh brings the power of Argo project to your Kubernetes deployments.
-Codefresh creates a conformed fork of the Argo project, providing an enterprise-supported version of the same, enhanced with unique functionality.
+Codefresh unified all 4 projects of the Argo family into a single *Runtime*, providing an enterprise-supported version of all projects enhanced with unique functionality.

 >Our users rely on the Codefresh platform to deliver software, reliably and predictably, without disruptions.
 To maintain that high standard, we add several weeks of testing and bug fixes to new versions of Argo before making them available within Codefresh.
 Typically, new versions of Argo are available within 30 days of their release.